 In February 2019, a State Environmental Planning Policy (SEPP) was gazetted, which amends the Tweed LEP 2014 and rezones the site to SP2 Infrastructure (Health Services Facility).
 The amendments also remove development controls relating to height, minimum subdivision lot size and floor space ratios.

-The Department of Planning and Environment has two separate responsibilities in the proposed new Tweed Valley Hospital development.
+The Department has two separate responsibilities in the proposed new Tweed Valley Hospital development.

 Health Infrastructure NSW lodged a State significant development (SSD) application for the concept phase and associated stage 1 works of the proposed new Tweed Valley Hospital.